Daniel-Lachner-Piza/Daniel-Lachner-Piza/README.md

 - Development of data pipeline using PostgreSQL, Docker, and Dash for clinical data visualization
 - Statistical modeling for seizure onset zone prediction

-### Edge AI Implementation
+### MLOps and Data Engineering
-- Object detection system using MobileNet_v2, optimized for mobile deployment
+- Implementation of MLOps practices using MLflow, Prefect, Docker, and AWS services
-- Model quantization and Android integration using TensorFlow Lite
+- Data engineering pipeline for efficient data processing and model deployment

 ---